micahroberson/micahroberson.github.com/source/_posts/2013-05-02-backbone-hashed-models.md

 ---
 layout: default
 published: true
-title: "Indexing a Backbone Collection on Foreign Keys"
+title: "Backbone Collections and Foreign Keys"
 comments: true
 ---

-# Indexing a Backbone Collection on Foreign Keys
+# Backbone Collections and Foreign Keys

 At Arkad, we had the concept of a DataSeries, which was a model that sat at the crossroads of multiple many-to-many relations.
 Fortunately, some of this was avoidable by denormalizing the necessary attributes into the DataSeries json via RABL templates, but certain client-side foreign key lookups were unavoidable.
 My first iteration simply used the proxied underscore 'filter', 'find' and 'where' methods to do the necessary lookups.